-Finding 12.
+Finding 11.
 The four-level GALS cascading model did not prove to be fully effective and was modified by champions who trained more people directly to meet the targets for the number of community members who learned and used GALS tools.

 Introduction of GALS instruments involved a four-step cascading process.
-First, the selected GALS champions would receive a two-day training on the use of a specific GALS tool (except for Visioning and Journey to the Vision tools that were introduced to champions in the same two-day training).
-Each champion had to train another 10 people (called by the project the 1st level beneficiaries), each of these 10 people were expected to train another 5 people (the 2nd level beneficiaries), who in turn had to train another 3 people each (the 3rd level beneficiaries).
+First, the selected GALS champions would receive a two-day training on the use of a specific GALS tool (except for Visioning respond to imaginary life situations of bride kidnapping or early marriage, demonstrate knowledge of national legislation as well as the level of mutual understanding and artistic skills.

+18 "The Best Farther-in-Law" contest is a community outreach event conducted in the format of a public contest between four 45+ year old men.
+Contestants have to respond to several imaginary life situations, e.g. one's son telling parents that he intends to kidnap a bride or one's daughter being kidnapped, demonstrate knowledge of national legislation as well as creativity and artistic skills.
+In contests "Mothers-Daughters" and "Fathers and Sons" contestants are pairs - mother-daughter or father-son respectively.
+The format is similar: competing pairs have to and Journey to the Vision tools that were introduced to champions in the same two-day training).
+Each champion had to train another 10 people (called by the project the $1^{\rm st}$ level beneficiaries), each of these 10 people were expected to train another 5 people (the $2^{\rm nd}$ level beneficiaries), who in turn had to train another 3 people each (the $3^{\rm rd}$ level beneficiaries).
 This way the cascade of peer sharing initiated by one champion should have reached 210 people.
 Some champions committed to cascade GALS tools to 420 people.
-And while the champion was passing his/her trainer/facilitator "hat" to the 1st and 2nd level beneficiaries along the cascade, he/she retained the responsibility to monitor application of GALS tools by all participants of his/her cascade.
+And while the champion was passing his/her trainer/facilitator "hat" to the $1^{\rm st}$ and $2^{\rm nd}$ level beneficiaries along the cascade, he/she retained the responsibility to monitor application of GALS tools by all participants of his/her cascade.

 The evaluation has found that cascading model adopted by the project did not fully work as expected.
 Transfer of knowledge from champions to the 1st level beneficiaries went well.
-Problems emerged when 1st level beneficiaries had to transfer their knowledge to the 2nd level beneficiaries, and transfer of the tools from the 2nd level beneficiaries to the 3rd level beneficiaries was most
+Problems emerged when 1st level beneficiaries had to transfer their knowledge to the 2nd level beneficiaries, and transfer of the tools from the 2nd level beneficiaries to the 3rd level beneficiaries was most problematic.
+In addition, reportedly the quality of training declines with each next level of beneficiaries.
+To meet the targets for the number of people who learned GALS tools champions were conducting additional trainings themselves.
+In addition, monitoring all people along the cascade turned out to be challenging.